 Saint John of God Heals Plague Victims arrived at Elisabeth Wicks and Marina Vincenti’s Florence conservation studio in October 2019, after removal from its niche in the hospital.
 Saint John of God Gives Bread to the Poor followed some months afterwards.
-Over the past year, Wicks and Vincenti have carefully conserved the two paintings.
+Over the past years, Wicks and Vincenti have carefully conserved the two paintings.
 This process has included studying their condition, repairing tears, re-adhering flaking paint, and filling in areas of lost paint.
 Photographs documenting the process testify to the great improvement caused by removing darkened varnish alone!

-Recently, conservator Marina Vincenti discovered Ferroni’s signature on Saint John of God Gives Bread to the Poor.
+Also, conservator Marina Vincenti discovered Ferroni’s signature on Saint John of God Gives Bread to the Poor.
 This is an exciting find, since 18th-century artists did not sign their paintings with the regularity they do today.
 Wicks has also shared what she has learned about Ferroni’s painting technique, which is not always consistent between the two paintings.
 Since scholars currently know so little about Violante Ferroni, this opportunity to study her up close could prove valuable for placing this overlooked artist back into the art historical narrative.

-- Golob, Ann, “The art of healing: Restoring Violante Ferroni’s painting“, The Florentine, October 1, 2019.
+Golob, Ann, “The art of healing: Restoring Violante Ferroni’s painting“, The Florentine, October 1, 2019.
+Accessed December 5, 2020.

-- The Editors of Encyclopaedia Britannica, “Saint John of God“, Encyclopaedia Britannica online, March 30, 2020, accessed November 18, 2020.
+The Editors of Encyclopaedia Britannica, “Saint John of God“, Encyclopaedia Britannica, March 30, 2020.
+Accessed November 18, 2020.